Untangling two systems of noncrossing curves

 Let $P_0$ be the polygonal path obtained by concatenation of the curves $c(1, 2)$, $c(2,3),\dots$, $c(n-1, n)$.
 Now our task is to draw the edges of $E'_1 \cup \{v_1v_n\}$ as bispiked curves, all above $P_0$, and then the edges of $E''_1$ below~$P_0$.

 We start with $E'_1$ and we draw edges from it one by one, in a suitably chosen order, while keeping the following properties.
-See Figure~\ref{f:new_edge}.

 \begin{enumerate} \item[(P1)] Every edge $v_iv_j$, where $i < j$, is drawn as a bispiked curve $c(i,j)$ starting in $p_i$ and ending in $p_j$. \item[(P2)] The $x$-coordinate of the second bend of $c(i,j)$ belongs to the interval $[j-1,j]$. \item[(P3)] The polygonal curve $P_k$ that we see from above after drawing the $k$th edge is obtained as a concatenation of some curves $c(1, i_1), c(i_1, i_2), \dots, c(i_\ell, n)$. \end{enumerate} Here is an illustration; the square $S$ is deformed for the purposes of the drawing: \immfigw{new_edge}{5cm}